-After testing the Flat-Pack Camera Arm I built, I was pretty happy with the results.
+After testing the Flat-Pack Camera Arm, I was pretty happy with the results.
 Happy, except for one detail: the joint at the base of the arm would creep down over time.
-This wasn’t a problem while taking shots of projects at the bench, given how often I’d have to reposition it anywhere.
-The big breakdown was trying to capture time lapses.
-The creep was just too noticeable, and it would never stay in place long enough to keep the action of a day’s hacking in frame.
+This wasn’t a problem while taking shots of projects at the bench, given how often I’d have to reposition it.
+The big pain was trying to capture time lapses.
+The creep was just too noticeable, and it would never stay in place long enough to keep the action of a day’s work in frame.

-So, I set out to make some locking plates for the arm, and I think people could find some interesting uses for the process I came up with.
-The broad strokes of the method are that you design the part you’d like at the end in CAD, design a floor under your part with walls around it (I call this a bathtub), print the bathtub mold you designed, cast the mold using 2-part silicone (making sure it’s nice and level), and cast your final material into that mold.
+So, I set out to make some locking plates for the arm, and I think people can find some interesting applications for the process I came up with.
+The broad strokes of the method are that you design the part you’d like to end up with in CAD, design a floor under your part with walls around it (I call this a bathtub), print the bathtub mold you designed, cast the mold using 2-part silicone (making sure it’s nice and level), and cast your final material into that mold.
 Once you’ve got the knack of replicating parts using 1-part molds, you can get fancier: adding vent holes for letting air escape or labels for your parts or building multiple parts for your molds for even more precise geometry.